BlockchainCommons/SmartCustodyBook/manuscript/0-sponsors.md

 {float: left, width: "30%"}
 ![](resources/sponsors/beam.png)

- **[Beam Privacy](https://t.co/eiJuqKMV7a)** offers scalable confidential cryptocurrency: a Mimblewimble implementation.
+ **[Beam Privacy](https://beam.mw)** is a scalable confidential cryptocurrency: a Mimblewimble implementation.
 It completely conceals the values and metadata of transactions, in a prunable way which also reduces bloating on the blockchain.
 In addition to enhanced privacy and fungibility, this allows for much greater scalability.
 Beam's emphasis is on privacy, scalability, and usability.
-Download [their wallet](https://t.co/ZN8hWljKG) to try it out.
+Download [their wallet](https://beam.mw/downloads) to try it out.

 {float: left, width: "30%"}
 ![](resources/sponsors/catallaxy-bleu.png)